mosh98/Ordinal_Classifier/readme.md

 Ordinal classification packages where every sklearn classifier is supported.

-Listen here you dum dum: you need to have more than 2 labels for your features obviously!
+You need to have more than 2 labels for your features obviously!

 The classification is based upon this paper over here: